AI Agent Index

 4.2

-Anthropic's native Word add-in for document review and drafting — part of the Claude for Office suite.
+Anthropic's native Word add-in, part of Claude for Microsoft 365.
 Reviews long documents, redlines revisions, drafts clauses.
-Launched April 2026.
 Pro $17/mo annual.

 subscriptionView →